martin-prillard/shavadoop/README.md

 TODO schema

+**Initialization step :** the main repository is created / cleaned on each host and the network's ip adress may be automatically collected and stored if no source files are provided.

-**Input splitting step :** the master split the file by line (if the size is less than 64mb), else by blocs.
+**Input splitting step :** the master split the file by line (if the size is less than 64 MB), else by blocs.
 Each bloc is send to the mapper worker for the next step.
+The file's name syntax : Sx, where x is a counter.

 **Split mapping step :** each worker count the number of words in the file and create files in almost equal numbers of workers.
-Indeed, thanks to the
+Indeed, thanks to this trip, every word is on the right file for the right reducer worker :
+TODO code
+It also noted that the combiner is integrated as standard.
+At the end, a dictionary is created to the next step : the shuffling.
+The file's name syntax : UM_x_W_y_fullhostname, where x is the mapper worker's id and y is the right reducer worker's id.

+**Suffling maps step :**

+**Suffling maps step :**

+**Assembling final maps step :** it's the last step, the master who has all the RM

 ##### Parallel distributed computing